Through My Eyes. Again - Cover

 Mutti Frida’s voice brooked no discussion.
 “Enough.”

-The glance Col and I shared was forlorn.
-The conversation at tea was subdued.
-I chided myself for spouting the idea without first talking it over with Col. Together, we might have come up with a way to lead Mutti Frida to support Col in becoming a girl again.
+The glance that Col and I shared was forlorn at this denial.
+It subdued the conversation over tea.
+I chided myself for spouting the idea without first talking it over with Col. Together, we might have come up with a way to lead Mutti Frida to support Col becoming a girl again.

-With school was over, I had time for Christmas shopping and this year I had my Premium Bond winnings to fall back on.
-I ended up using a small amount to buy Col a delicate gold chain necklace and Mutti Frida a new folding, umbrella as hers was falling apart.
+Now that school was over, I had time for Christmas shopping.
+This was easier, as I had my Premium Bond winnings to fall back on.
+I ended up using some to buy Col a delicate gold chain necklace and Mutti Frida a new folding umbrella as her old non-folding one was falling apart.

-Lili’s party would run late, so I was to sleep at Col’s house.
-We wore coats, hats and gloves over our smart clothes and walked through the chilled, blustery darkness down to Lili’s house.
+Lili’s party would run late, so I would sleep at Col’s house that night.
+We wore coats, hats and gloves over our smart clothes and walked through the cold, blustery darkness down to Lili’s house.
 A storm was developing.

-The party started out as great fun.
-Lili’s brother was in bed and so Lili, Col and I spent time together drinking lemonade and snacking from the delicious mix of English and Polish food in the buffet.
-Neither Col nor I knew anything about Polish food and so Lili educated us.
+Lili’s much younger brother was in bed; Lili, Col and I spent time together drinking lemonade and snacking from the delicious mix of English and Polish food in the buffet.
+Neither Col nor I knew anything about Polish food.
+Lili educated us.

-“These sausages are called kabanos – they’ve got a smoky flavour and go well with oscypek – a smoked cheese.”
-She pointed to a plate of sliced cheese.
+“These sausages are called kabanos – they’ve got a smoky flavour and go well with that oscypek – which is a smoked cheese.”

 Col smiled at the selection of sausages.
-“It’s almost German,” she said, selecting one.
+“They’re almost German,” she said, picking one up.

 “They’re bagels, sort of like bread rolls – and you have to try some of my aunt’s pierogi.”
-She pointed at a plate of small pasties.
+She pointed at a plate of things that looked like a small pasty.

-Col eyed them a bit suspiciously “What’s in them, Lili?”
+Col eyed them with suspicion.
+“What’s in them, Lili?”

-“These ones are savoury minced pork and those ones down there,” Lili pointed to the far end of the table where there were recognisable mince pies and even a trifle.
+“These are savoury minced pork and those down there,” Lili pointed to the far end of the table where there were recognisable mince pies and even a trifle.
 “Are cherry ones.”

-Lili continued loading our plates before we retreated to our corner to eat, plates perched awkwardly on our knees.
-The eating stifled the conversation until Mrs Wiśniewski and Mutti Frida came over to where we were sitting.
+Lili continued loading our plates before we retreated to our corner, plates balanced on our knees.
+The eating stifled the conversation until Mrs. Wiśniewski and Mutti Frida came over to where we were sitting.

 “Excellent.”
 She turned to Mutti Frida.
 “Come with me Frida, I’d like you to meet one of my friends who has connections to the fashion world in Paris.”